 Plus, it’s just steps away from Shipwreck Beach.

-Make a dinner reservation at Tidepools Restaurant or get tickets to their luau and come an hour early to stroll the property and take photos.
+If you want to make a whole evening of it, make a dinner reservation at Tidepools Restaurant.
+Or get tickets to their luau and come an hour early to stroll the property and take photos.

 How to get to Grand Hyatt Kauai: